To transmit on the Amateur Radio Bands you require a licence permitting you to.

 - Practical: This is not as scary as it sounds.
 It is where the examiner will simply ask you to complete some very basic operations on a radio (e.g. tuning to a specific frequency).
 In this you will also complete a QSO (contact).
 For many this will be your very first time transmitting on an amateur radio which can be both scary and exciting (if there is no one available on air at the time this may just be a basic call to another club member on a handheld).
 That is pretty much it.

 - Exam: The Foundation exam is very straightforward and consists of 26 multiple choice questions which you have 55 minutes to answer.
 The exam paper is then marked straight away by the examiner and you will know if you have passed before you’ve even left the building.
 The paper is then sent off to the RSGB for confirmation.
 You will subsequently receive a letter back confirming this with your details for getting registered with OFCOM and receiving your callsign.
 (This process usually takes around 6-10 working days so be patient).

 - For the Foundation licence course exam there is a fee of £27.50.

-The intermediate licence is where things started to getting more technical.
+The intermediate licence is where things start to getting more technical.
 You will learn a lot more about the electronics of transceivers in both theory and practical.
-You will also be learning to solder resulting a completed project.
+You will also be learning to solder resulting in a completed project.